A S M Abdul Halim: Early life

-Halim was born in Jamalpur District.
+Abdul Halim was born in Jamalpur District.

 Career

-Halim was appointed secretary to the Ministry of Agriculture in December 2003.
+Abdul Halim was appointed secretary to the Ministry of Agriculture in December 2003.
 He was serving as the secretary to the Ministry of Textiles and Jute.

-On 24 November 2005, Halim was appointed Cabinet Secretary replacing Dr Saadat Hussain.
+On 24 November 2005, Abdul Halim was appointed Cabinet Secretary replacing Dr Saadat Hussain.
 From November 2005 to August 2006, he was the chairman of Officers Club, Dhaka.

-In December 2005, Halim spoke at a rally of the Bangladesh Nationalist Party in Jamalpur District.
-This was criticized by many including Sultan Mahmud Babu, member of parliament, as the civil administration is meant to be neutral and Halim was a serving civil service officer.
+In December 2005, Abdul Halim spoke at a rally of the Bangladesh Nationalist Party in Jamalpur District.
+This was criticized by many including Sultan Mahmud Babu, member of parliament, as the civil administration is meant to be neutral and Abdul Halim was a serving civil service officer.
 He denied it was a political event and that he had violated the Government Servants (Conduct) Rules 1979.

-Halim contract was extended after he reached the age of retirement.
+Abdul Halim contract was extended after he reached the age of retirement.
 He joined the Bangladesh Nationalist Party in October 2006 one month after his retirement by presenting a flower bouquet to former Prime Minister Khaleda Zia.

 Halim was the chairman of the Greater Mymensingh Cultural Forum in 2007.

-In April 2015, Halim met the Election Commission as part of the delegation of the Bangladesh Nationalist Party.
+In April 2015, Abdul Halim met the Election Commission as part of the delegation of the Bangladesh Nationalist Party.

-Halim is an advisor to former Prime Minister Khaleda Zia.
+Abdul Halim is an advisor to former Prime Minister Khaleda Zia.
 In 2018, he sought the Bangladesh Nationalist Party nomination for Jamalpur-2.
 The nomination went to Sultan Mahmud Babu who lost to Md Faridul Haque Khan of the Awami League.